 Are you suffering from a soft tissue injury?
 Do you have a sports injury or injury from a car accident?
 Do you have scars or adhesions that are causing pain and limiting your movement?
 If so, the Graston Technique can help you.

 The Graston Technique can also be used to treat numerous other conditions, including lower back pain, carpal tunnel syndrome, rotator cuff tears, quadricep pain, tennis elbow, plantar fasciitis, and headaches.
+Our innovative care strategies at Optimus Health Center will help you find quick relief.
 To learn more about how the Graston Technique can benefit you, request an appointment at Optimus Health Center today!

 What should I know about the Graston Technique?

 Before adding the Graston Technique to your treatment plan, here are some helpful facts to keep in mind:

 - More than 31,000 clinicians worldwide use it.

 - It is applied at more than 3,600 outpatient facilities.

 - It is used by 16 NBA teams, 18 NFL teams, 16 MLB teams.